Prado

 The Collection

-Initially, the museum's art collection consisted of religious-oriented Renaissance, Mannerist and Baroque paintings amassed by the Habsburg and Bourbon Kings of Spain, including Charles V (ruled 1516-56), Philp II (1556-98), Philip IV (1621-65) and Philip V (1700-46).
+Initially, the museum's fine art collection consisted of religious-oriented Renaissance, and Spanish Baroque paintings amassed by the Habsburg and Bourbon Kings of Spain, including Charles V (ruled 1516-56), Philp II (1556-98), Philip IV (1621-65) and Philip V (1700-46).
+This includes imports from the Spanish colony of Naples, exemplifying Neapolitan Baroque painting (1650-99).
 In the 19th century these collections were consolidated into the Prado, although latterly these have been somewhat dispersed for space reasons.

 Works of Art